Eberhard Jäckel: Career

 He [Hitler] had to annihilate the Jews, thus restoring the meaning of history, and with the thus restored, nature-intended struggle for existence, he at the same time had to conquer new living space for the German people.
 Each of these tasks was inextricably linked to the other.
 Unless the Jews were annihilated there would very soon no longer be any struggle for living space, nor therefore any culture and consequently nations would die out; not just the German nation, but ultimately all nations.
 But if, on the other hand, the German people failed to conquer new living space, it would die out because of that and the Jews would triumph.

-Jäckel takes the view that Hitler's ideology developed in stages in the 1920s.
+Jäckel took the view that Hitler's ideology developed in stages in the 1920s.
 Jäckel wrote: "It is an important fact that the final completion [of Hitler's ideology], contrary to Hitler's own statements, in 1919 had only begun".
-In addition, Jäckel's book was noteworthy as the first account of Hitler's beliefs written in Germany by someone from the left.
+In addition, Jäckel's book can be seen noteworthy as the first account of Hitler's beliefs written in Germany by someone from the left.
 (Jäckel joined the SPD in 1967.)

-In regard to the foreign policy debates, Jäckel is a leading "continentalist" and argues that Nazi foreign policy aimed only at the conquest of Eastern Europe, as opposed to the "globalists", who argue that Hitler wanted world conquest.
+In regard to the foreign policy debates, Jäckel was a leading "continentalist" and argued that Nazi foreign policy aimed only at the conquest of Eastern Europe, as opposed to the "globalists", who argued that Hitler wanted world conquest.